Azure/azure-quickstart-templates/201-encrypt-running-windows-vm-without-aad/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template enables encryption on a running windows VM without needing AAD application.
+This template enables encryption on a running windows VM without needing an AAD application.

 Prerequisites: Create a KeyVault in the same subscription and region as the VM and follow below steps
 1. Set-AzureRmKeyVaultAccessPolicy -ResourceGroupName <rgName> -VaultName <vaultName> -EnabledForDiskEncryption